putyourlightson/laravel-datastar/README.md

 ### Using Controllers

-You can send SSE events using your own controller instead of a Blade view using the `DatastarEventStream` trait.
+You can send SSE events using your own controller _instead_ of the Datastar controller by using the `DatastarEventStream` trait.
 Return the `getStreamedResponse()` method, passing a callable into it that sends zero or more SSE events using methods provided.

 ```php
 // routes/web.php